PiotrPyszniak/portfolio/README.md

 ## About me

 My name is Piotr Pyszniak.
-I am Software tester at the beginning of professional career in this field.
-I have 6 months of experience in software testing.
-Focused on finding irregularities to improve quality of products for customers.
-I have completed vocational training and obtained the ISTQB Foundation Level certificate.
-Highly motivated for reaching advanced knowledge and constant development in the area of software testing.
+I’m certified tester (ISTQB Foundation Level certificate) with six months’ professional experience.
+I’m focused on finding irregularities to improve quality of products for customers and highly motivated for reaching advanced knowledge and constant development in the area of software testing.
 On this site I would like to share my all gained experience from personal studies and researches.

 ## Tools